Aik Thi Laila: Background and development

-On 11 August 2022, it reported that Aziz will feature in Hussain's directorial Aik Thi Laila, which is written by screenwriter Faiza Iftikhar.
+On 11 August 2022, it reported that Aziz will feature in her husband Hussain's directorial Aik Thi Laila.
 The other cast members were also revealed along with the genre of the series, which will be murder-mystery.
-Express Tribune reported that the series will revolve around a disappearance case, much like Dua Zehra case.
+Express Tribune reported that the series will revolve around a disappearance case, much like the Dua Zehra case.
 The series marked Aziz's comeback to television after 2 years.
 In conservation with Daily Pakistan, she further reveled that series will have only 5 episodes.

 Promotion and release

 The poster of the series featuring the cast members was unveiled by the network on 12 November.
 The first teaser of the series was released on 15 November 2022.